Code-Institute-Submissions/2ndproject-minigame/README.md

 4) Player press play and able to go to game page.
 5) Player press retart when they finish thier round or did not finsih thier rounds.
 6) Player press confirm after they finish thier 10 rounds of guessing.
+7) Quit button to close the game tab.

 ## Deployment